sktime/sktime/docs/source/get_involved/code_of_conduct.rst

   For-profit activities must feed back the majority of benefits obtained through it to the ``sktime`` community and its charitable entities.

-Adherence to widely accepted guidelines of anti-corruption and anti-bribery practice (e.g., transparency international) is strictly expected, especially for resource allocation decisions of major magnitude, e.g., in hiring processes, or decisions in the 5-digit dollar range and upwards.
+Adherence to widely accepted guidelines of anti-corruption and anti-bribery practice (e.g., United Nations Anti-Corruption Guidelines) is strictly expected, especially for resource allocation decisions of major magnitude, e.g., in hiring processes, or decisions in the 5-digit dollar range and upwards.